simeononsecurity/simeononsecurity.ch/content/articles/what-is-a-common-indicator-of-a-phishing-attempt/index.en.md

 - **Educate yourself about phishing**: Stay informed about the latest phishing techniques and scams.
 Cybercriminals are continually evolving their tactics, so you need to keep up with current trends.
 Educate yourself about the common indicators of phishing attempts, such as suspicious email addresses, poor grammar, and requests for personal information.
 Regularly check trusted sources, such as cybersecurity websites, for updates on new phishing threats.

 - **Exercise caution with personal information**: Be cautious when sharing sensitive information online.
 Only provide personal information on websites or services that you trust and have verified to be legitimate and secure.
 Avoid sharing sensitive details through email or other unsecured channels.
-Remember that reputable organizations typically have secure systems in place to handle sensitive data and would not request it via email or text.
+Remember that reputable organizations typically have secure systems in place to handle sensitive data and wouldn't request it via email or text.

 - [**Use strong and unique passwords**](https://simeononsecurity.com/articles/how-to-create-strong-passwords/): Create strong, complex, and unique passwords for each of your online accounts.
 A strong password includes a combination of upper and lowercase letters, numbers, and special characters.
 Avoid using easily guessable information such as your name, birthdate, or common words.
 By using unique passwords for each account, you prevent attackers from gaining access to multiple accounts if one password is compromised.